NecsusECS/Necsus/README.md

 ## Testing Systems

 To test a system, you can use the `runSystemOnce` macro.
-It accepts a single lambda as an argument, and will invoke that lambda as if it were a system.
+It accepts a single lambda as an argument and will invoke that lambda as if it were a system.
 You can then pass those directives to other systems, or interact with them directly.

 ```nim